Dating of the MiDDle to Upper paleolithic

 tigraphic succession, however the model per-

-mits some statistically-sound observations to be
+mits some statistically-sound observations to

 made regarding the likely start and end bounda-